-12 Authors You’ll Love No Matter Your Favorite Genre
+12 Authors You’ll Love No Matter Who You Are

 In those early years of book discovery, most of us read voraciously and indiscriminately, picking up everything from Animorphs to John Grisham to Jane Eyre (even if you didn’t really get it back then).
 But as you get older your tastes start to solidify.
 Before you know if, you’re sticking pretty religiously to the classics, or maybe you’ve settled in as a hardcore history buff, or you might have an enviable science fiction regimen.